United Way of CT Privacy Policy

 • preventsuicideCT.org

-Other sites hosted at United Way of Connecticut, Inc. that have content maintained by an external entity are not listed herein and United Way of Connecticut, Inc. is not responsible for their use, content or privacy policies.
+Other websites hosted at United Way of Connecticut, Inc. that have content maintained by an external entity are not listed herein and United Way of Connecticut, Inc. is not responsible for their use, content, terms of use or privacy policies.

 Revisions to this Policy

 We may revise this Policy from time to time.
 For example, as we add new features or as laws change that may affect our services.
 We may update these terms.
-If we make material changes to the policy we will post notice of this on the site.
+If we make material changes to the policy, we will post notice of this on the site.
 We include a version number on this Policy consisting of the date (year, month, and day) it was last revised.
 We encourage you to periodically reread this Policy to see if there have been any changes that may affect you.
+Your continued use of the site will be considered your agreement that your information may be used in accordance with the new policy.
+If you do not agree with the changes, then you should stop using the site.

 United Way of Connecticut, Inc. routinely gathers data on site activity, such as how many people visit the site, the pages they visit, where they come from, how long they stay on the site, etc. The data is collected on an aggregate, anonymous basis, which means that no personally identifiable information is associated with the data.
 This data helps us improve site content and overall usage.
 We may share this aggregate, non-personally identifiable information with third parties to demonstrate general use trends or similar statistics regarding the site.